nbfalcon/lsp-mode/docs/page/integration/iedit.md

   If an `iedit` session is already active, `lsp-iedit-highlights` will simply add the document highlights to it, without restarting it.
 This way, another group of symbol highlights can be added to the current `iedit` session.
+- `lsp-evil-multiedit-highlights`: like the above, but for `evil-multiedit`.
 - `lsp-mc-highlights`: like the above, but for `multiple-cursors`, similar to `js2r-rename-var`.